 The newly released Next Generation Science Standards require K–12 science teachers to teach ecology, evolution, and climate change topics where misconceptions are common among teachers and the general public despite their strong links with human health and societal well-being.
-The solutions to this problem are to (a) develop vertically aligned curriculum materials (b) increase teacher content and pedagogical content knowledge through meaningful professional development.
-PAGES (Progressing through the Ages: Global climate change, Evolution, and Societal well-being) is an ambitious teacher education program that will empower K–12 science teachers to use high quality NGSS aligned units that integrate these concepts across the grade-bands so their students learn critical concepts throughout their schooling and meet the performance expectations established in the NGSS.
+The solutions to this problem are to (a) develop vertically aligned curriculum materials, and (b) increase teacher content and pedagogical content knowledge through meaningful professional development.
+PAGES is an ambitious teacher education program that will empower K–12 science teachers to use high quality NGSS aligned units that integrate these concepts across the grade-bands so their students learn critical concepts throughout their schooling and meet the performance expectations established in the NGSS.

 PAGES is an ambitious curriculum development and teacher education program that will increase teachers’ and students’ knowledge of the processes of climate change and evolution that shape ecosystems.
 This effort is aligned to the newly released Next Generation Science Standards (NGSS), which place heavy emphasis on ecology, evolution, and climate change.
 Knowledge of these biological processes is crucial to addressing many modern health challenges and societal problems.

 While almost two-thirds of the US public (63%) believe that the earth is warming, only 48% believe this is due to human activities (Leiserowitz, Maibach, Roser-Renouf, et al., 2015).
 Similarly, many Americans (33%) reject the idea humans share an evolutionary history with other animals (Pew Research Center, 2013).
 Teachers themselves often lack content knowledge in these areas.
 However, the NGSS sets numerous rigorous performance expectations in these areas at all grade levels across K–12 education.